oz1ekd/DV4MF2-language-support/README.md

 Version 2.0.0.10 - 20160326 Easter release coming soon!
 ...........................
 - NEW:   New GUI language support (see above) for up to 10 languages
+- NEW:   display UTC time in status bar now also on all windows clients
 - ADDED: check for compatible dv_serial when starting program
 - ADDED: important status messages (during startup) logged into info section
 - FIXED: C4FM reflector display info for FCS001/FCS002 users